Introduction to 8 Steps (+)

 Search

 Search for prior art.
-There’s plenty of competition out there and lots of creative people coming up with ideas that may be similar to yours.
-There are cost effective ways to determine where you might be encroaching and where the openings might be.
-Need help?
+There’s competition out there and lots of creative people worldwide coming up with ideas every day that could be similar to yours.
+Prior art consists of more than patents, including current and past products regardless of patent status.
+There are cost effective ways to search for potential encroachment as well as opportunities.

 Test